ISISComputingGroup/saluki/README.md

 ## Consume from a topic
 `saluki consume mybroker:9092/mytopic -p 1 -o 123456 -m 10` - This will print 9 messages before (and inclusively the offset specified) offset `123456` of `mytopic` on `mybroker`, in partition 1.

-Use the `-g` flag to go the other way, ie. in the above example to consume 9 messages FROM offset 123456
+Use the `-g` flag to go the other way, ie. in the above example to consume the 9 messages _after_ offset 123456

 # Install
 `pip install saluki`